 Depending upon the outcome, a big deal can make the year for any CEO.
 Celebrate wins of course.
 But you also need to celebrate failure.
 Quickly learn from the losses and no decisions.
 Dive deep into the deals to build on the mistakes.
 This will strengthen your pipeline as the sales team reaches the mid-year point.
-As a resource, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section on pages 258 – 326 of the PDF for a complete resource to make your number.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 As CEO, you should hold Win/Loss Reviews with your Sales Leaders.
 Conducting regular and effective Win/Loss Reviews will provide the following benefits:

 - Celebrate the failures and immediately implement learnings into future campaigns.

 - Solidify the sales pipeline going into the second half of the year.

 A Win/Loss Review is more than a conversation between CEO and Sales Leader.
 It is a comprehensive five step process that leads to positive action.
 It fosters transparency and encourages calculated risk within your sales force.
 When done right it demonstrates a balance between questioning performance while celebrating failure.

 Conduct internal data review.
 Start with the data you have on hand.
 Have the Sales Rep extract the details of the deal from the CRM.
 Review the activity history, the deal size, and contact details.
 Identify the decision makers.
 Review the touch points that lead to the final decision.

 Interview the Buyer.
 Develop a comprehensive Win/Loss Guide and use it to guide the discussion.
 If your selling team is working at the C-Level, get directly involved.
 Unvarnished, direct feedback from the Buyer is critical.
 You want to know why the deal was lost.
 Learn to probe for ways to avoid the same mistakes in the future.